Brooklyn Park, South Australia: Public institutions

 From 1925, Brooklyn Park was the 6 acre site of the transmitting station for radio 5CL, which became an ABC station in 1929.
 It was then joined by facilities for the second ABC station, 5AN, ten years later.
 In 1961, with the commissioning of the new Pimpala transmitters, the facility was closed down, then demolished, and replaced by medium-density housing.
 Reasons for the shift include proximity to Adelaide Airport, encroaching suburbia, and the perceived need to upgrade to more powerful transmitters and a taller, more efficient antenna.

-Brooklyn Park is the home of the Adelaide Theological Library and is the site of the Adelaide College of Divinity (associated with Flinders University).
-The College moved to the site of the former Salesian College in late 1997.
+Brooklyn Park is the home of the Adelaide Theological Library and is the site of the Uniting College for Leadership and Theology The College moved to the site of the former Salesian College in late 1997.
 The Salesian College opened as a Catholic boys school in 1954, became open to girls as well in 1978, and closed in 1996.
 Part of the site is now the campus of Emmaus Christian College.
-The Lockleys Primary School and the St John Bosco Primary School are also in Brooklyn Park.
+The Brooklyn Park Primary School and the St John Bosco Primary School are also in Brooklyn Park.

 Brooklyn Park has a kindergarten and a separate childcare centre.

 There are four churches in Brooklyn Park: